drpetersonfernandes/BatchConvertIsoToXiso/ReadMe.md

 ## Usage

 1.  **Launch the Application**.
-2.  **Select Input Folder**: Click the "Browse" button next to "Input Folder".
+2.  **Select Input Folder**: Click the "Browse" button next to "Source Files Folder" (for conversion) or "ISO Files Folder" (for testing).
 Choose the folder containing your ISO files.
 For conversion, this folder can also contain archives (ZIP, 7Z, RAR) with ISOs.
 For testing, only direct `.iso` files in this folder will be processed.
-3.  **Select Output Folder**: Click the "Browse" button next to "Output Folder".
+3.  **Select Output Folder**: Click the "Browse" button next to "Output XISO Folder" (for conversion).
     *   For **Conversion**: This is where converted XISO files will be saved.
-    *   For **Testing**: This is where successfully tested ISOs will be moved if the "Move successfully tested ISO to Output Folder" option is checked.
+    *   For **Testing**: If "Move successfully tested ISOs to Success Folder" is checked, this is where successfully tested ISOs will be moved.
 4.  **Configure Options**:
     *   **For Conversion**:
-        *   Check "Delete files after conversion (Conversion only)" if you want standalone ISOs or archive files (if all contained ISOs processed successfully) to be deleted. **Use with caution!**
+        *   Check "Delete original files after successful conversion" if you want standalone ISOs or archive files (if all contained ISOs processed successfully) to be deleted. **Use with caution!**
     *   **For Testing**:
-        *   Under "ISO Test Options:", check/uncheck:
-            *   "Move successfully tested ISO to Output Folder".
+        *   Check/uncheck "Move successfully tested ISOs to Success Folder".
-            *   "Move failed tested ISO to 'Failed' subfolder in Input Folder" (checked by default).
+        *   Check/uncheck "Move failed tested ISOs to Failed Folder" (creates a `_failed` subfolder in the input directory by default).
 5.  **Choose Action**:
     *   Click **"Start Conversion"** to convert ISOs to XISO format.
-    *   Click **"Test ISOs"** to test the integrity of ISO files.
+    *   Click **"Start Test"** to test the integrity of ISO files.
 6.  **Monitor Progress**:
     *   The log viewer will show detailed progress and status for each file.
     *   The progress bar indicates overall progress.